HaoboGu/rmk/boards/use_config/nrf52840_ble/README.md

 ## Nice!nano support

 nice!nano has a bootloader built-in, which supports UF2 firmware format.
-That means you don't need any debug probe to flash your firmware.
+That means you don't need any debugging probe to flash your firmware.

 If you're using nice!nano, there are steps of how to get .UF2 firmware of RMK: